VincentSelz/predict-bball/README.md

 ### Running tests

-Tests are constructed on various stages to ensure consistency within the project.
-Mainly, they are run on three stages:
+To ensure consistency within the project, tests are constructed on, mainly, three stages:

 * Checking whether the webscraper does what he should.

-* Review the scraped data.
+* Checking the scraped data.

 * Verify that the data management runs smoothly.